'Pandemonium' in New Zealand's malls ahead of Christmas

 Westfield centres throughout the country have extended their hours or trade until 10pm this week and will be open until midnight on Saturday, Sunday and Monday, as has Auckland-based Sylvia Park.

 Gardner said the extended trading hours had been in response to activity in the centres in the lead up to Christmas last year.
-"Three consecutive midnights is the heaviest we've ever been."
+"Three consecutive midnights is the heaviest we've been."

 Retailers and malls have an extra day of Christmas trade this year, with Monday being the day before Christmas Eve and Christmas falling mid-week.